 Pelvic Floor Exercises During and After Pregnancy

-Pelvic floor exercises can lead to a shorter labour and a faster post-birth recovery
+Pelvic floor exercises (PVE) can lead to shorter labour and a faster post-birth recovery

-Passing your baby through your pelvis and into the world is demanding not only on you, but also on your pelvic muscles — which have to stretch to proportions previously unimaginable.
-So even if you’ve never thought much about them (or maybe never even realised you had any), you’ll want to pay attention to your pelvic muscles during and after pregnancy.
+Passing your baby through your pelvis is demanding not only on you but also on your pelvic muscles.
+So even if you’ve never thought much about them (or maybe never yet realised you had any), you’ll want to pay attention to your pelvic muscles during and after pregnancy.
 And not only do they play an important role in delivery, but they keep your urine from leaking when you cough or laugh (a skill set you’re only likely to notice when it’s gone).

-Fortunately, there’s one exercise that experts agree can help prevent problems with your pelvic muscles after birth and even make your labour go a little smoother: If you do only one exercise during pregnancy, make it this one.
+Fortunately, there’s one exercise that experts agree can help prevent problems with your pelvic muscles after birth and even make your labour go a little smoother: Pelvic floor exercises.
+If you do only one exercise during pregnancy, make it this one.

 Your pelvic-floor muscles act as a sling for the bladder, uterus and rectum.
-One of the most important long-term health recommendations for healing and recovering after birth is to exercise the pelvic floor.
-Keeping your pelvic-floor muscles strong during pregnancy, help get them back in shape after delivery and possibly prevent urinary incontinence.
+One of the most important long-term health recommendations for healing and recovering after birth is to do PFE to help keep your pelvic floor muscles healthy during pregnancy, help get them back in shape after delivery and possibly prevent urinary incontinence.

-If you haven’t been doing Kegels, start by holding each contraction for a few seconds before releasing, and relax for a few seconds after each one.
-As your muscles get stronger, you’ll want to work up to holding each Kegel for ten seconds, then relaxing for ten seconds after each one.
-If you’re suffering from urinary incontinence, try to hold a Kegel while you sneeze, cough, or lift something.
+If you haven’t been doing pelvic floor exercises, start by holding each squeeze for a few seconds before releasing, and relax for a few seconds after each one.
+As your muscles get stronger, you’ll want to work up to holding each squeeze for ten seconds, then relaxing for ten seconds after each one.
+If you’re suffering from urinary incontinence, try to hold a squeeze while you sneeze, cough, or lift something.
 You may find that it helps keep you from leaking.

-When should I start and stop doing these?
+When should I start and stop doing pelvic floor exercises?

-It’s never too early to start — but the earlier and more regularly you practice them throughout pregnancy, the greater the benefits.
+It’s never too early to start but the earlier you practice them, the greater the benefits.

 Don’t stop!
-You have to continue the exercise to maintain your strength and ward off incontinence as you age.
-So make this exercises part of a lifelong habit.
+Following birth, you have to continue the exercise to maintain your strength and ward off incontinence as you age.
+So make doing pelvic floor exercises a lifelong habit.

-You can ‘learn how’ and practice these as part of preparing your mind and body for birth by attending our weekly pregnancy yoga & Hypnobirthing classes.
+You can ‘learn how’ and practice your pelvic floor exercises as part of preparing your mind and body for birth by attending our weekly pregnancy yoga & Hypnobirthing class.